Weston Threatening Lawyer

-Connecticut law sets forth two versions of criminal threatening, and the penalties for both include substantial jail time and heavy fines, in addition to the imposition of restraining orders and other unwelcome consequences.
+Connecticut law sets forth two versions of criminal threatening.
+The penalties for both include substantial jail time and heavy fines, in addition to the imposition of restraining orders and other unwelcome consequences.
 If you have been charged with threatening, it is a good idea to meet with a Weston threatening lawyer as soon as possible.
 A distinguished harassment attorney could help you fight the accusations against you.

-As the more serious version of criminal threatening, first-degree threatening is generally treated as a Class D felony with penalties as outlined above.
+As the more serious version of criminal threatening, first-degree threatening is generally treated as a Class D felony with penalties.
 However, if the offense is committed on school property, again the penalties escalate.
 The crime becomes a Class C felony with a prison sentence between one and ten years and a fine of up to $10,000.

-This crime is defined in §53a-61aa of the state code and is considered to have occurred in two different types of circumstances.
-To begin with, when an individual commits an act of second degree threatening with the use or suggested use of a gun, then the offense turns into first-degree threatening.
+This crime is defined in Connecticut General Statutes §53a-61aa and is considered to have occurred in two different types of circumstances.
+To begin with, when an individual commits an act of second-degree threatening with the use or suggested use of a gun, then the offense turns into first-degree threatening.

-Of the two statutory prohibitions against criminal threatening, second-degree threatening is probably more common in Weston.
-It is generally classified as a Class A misdemeanor so the maximum penalties include up to one year of imprisonment and a fine as high as $2,000.
+Of the two statutory prohibitions against criminal threatening, second-degree threatening is more common.
+It is generally classified as a Class A misdemeanor.
+The maximum penalties include up to one year of imprisonment and a fine as high as $2,000.

-The offense escalates of a felony of Class D status if the threatening activity takes place on the grounds of a school or daycare center.
-In such cases, the maximum fine would increase to $5,000 while the potential term of imprisonment increases to five years.
+If the threatening activity takes place on the grounds of a school or daycare center, the offense escalates to a felony of Class D status.
+In such cases, the maximum fine would increase to $5,000, while the potential term of imprisonment increases to five years.

 Varying Threatening Scenarios

 In most criminal threatening cases, courts issue a restraining order to protect the person who claimed to be frightened by the threatening behavior.
-It is essential to understand and comply with the terms of such agreements because a violation becomes its own felony offense with grave penalties.
+It is essential to understand and comply with the terms of such agreements, since a violation becomes its own separate felony offense with grave penalties.

-Therefore, it is wise to contact a Weston threatening lawyer as soon as possible to learn how to avoid costly mistakes and explore the options for fighting the charges.
-An attorney will understand how the courts have applied the laws in circumstances such as yours and therefore how to craft the defense strategy with the greatest likelihood of success.
+To learn how to avoid costly mistakes and explore the options for fighting the charges, contact a Weston threatening lawyer as soon as possible.
+An attorney will understand how the courts have applied the laws in circumstances such as yours and therefore know how to craft the defense strategy with the greatest likelihood of success.
 Your attorney will also serve as your advocate working on your behalf throughout the process to help achieve the best possible outcome.